Hmmza-tariq/Hmmza-tariq/README.md

 <h3 align="center">A passionate Flutter developer from Pakistan</h3>

 # 💫 About Me:
-I'm a skilled software developer with expertise in Flutter, Blender, and Unity. <br>I have experience in building cross-platform mobile applications, creating 3D models and animations using Blender, and developing games with Unity.<br> I'm a quick learner and always eager to explore new technologies and tools to enhance my skillset further.<br>Let's collaborate to bring your ideas to life and create innovative and user-friendly solutions for real-world problems!
+I'm a skilled software developer with expertise in Flutter, Blender, and Unity.
+I have experience in building cross-platform mobile applications, creating 3D models and animations using Blender, and developing games with Unity.
+I'm a quick learner and always eager to explore new technologies and tools to enhance my skillset further.
+Let's collaborate to bring your ideas to life and create innovative and user-friendly solutions for real-world problems!

 ## 🌐 Socials: